-The calculation of value in use for the CGU is most sensitive to the following assumptions:
+The calculation of value in use for the CGU in the previous financial year was most sensitive to the following assumptions:

-Forecasted revenue and profit margin - The forecasted revenue and profit margin are based on management's expectation of market developments and demands.
+Forecasted revenue and profit margin - The forecasted revenue and profit margin were based on management's expectation of market developments and demands.

-Pre-tax discount rates - Discount rates represent the current market assessment of the risks specific to each CGU, regarding the time value of money and individual risks of the underlying assets which have not been incorporated in the cash flow estimates.
-The discount rate calculation is based on the specific circumstances of the Group and its operating segments and derived from its weighted average cost of capital ("WACC").
-The WACC takes into account both debt and equity.
-The cost of equity is derived from the expected return on investment by the Group's investors.
-The cost of debt is based on the interest bearing borrowings the Group is obliged to service.
-Segment-specific risk is incorporated by applying individual beta factors.
-The beta factors are evaluated annually based on publicly available market data.
+Pre-tax discount rates - Discount rates represented the current market assessment of the risks specific to each CGU, regarding the time value of money and individual risks of the underlying assets which had not been incorporated in the cash flow estimates.
+The discount rate calculation was based on the specific circumstances of the Group and its operating segments and derived from its weighted average cost of capital ("WACC").
+The WACC took into account both debt and equity.
+The cost of equity was derived from the expected return on investment by the Group's investors.
+The cost of debt was based on the interest bearing borrowings the Group was obliged to service.
+Segment-specific risk was incorporated by applying individual beta factors.
+The beta factors were evaluated annually based on publicly available market data.